DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar/basic_controls/checkboxgroup.md

 - `hidden` - (optional) defines whether a checkbox is hidden, *false* by default
 - `height` - (optional) the height of a control, *"content"* by default
 - `width` - (optional) the width of a control, *"content"* by default
-- `padding` - (optional) sets padding between a cell and a border of a Checkbox control, *"8px"* by default
+- `padding` - (optional) sets padding between a cell and a border of a Checkbox control

 ## Example